-Further, we also missed several destinations in the Republic of Ireland, such as the Arran Islands, Doolin and Kilkenny.
-To visit all of these sites, I would recommend spending at least 7 days in Ireland.
+Further, we also missed several destinations in the Republic of Ireland, such as the the Wild Atlantic Way, Kilkenny and Doolin.
+To visit most of these sites, I would recommend spending at least 7 days in Ireland.
 An alternative itinerary could be as followed:

 Days 1&2) Two days in Dublin

 Day 3) A Day Travelling To Galway and exploring the Burren